Retroreflective Sheetings Used for Sign Faces

 - Cut-out Letters and Symbols: directly applied to the sign face.

 - Demountable Copy: This legend is made of reflective sheeting applied to thin aluminum, which is then cut out into the letter and legend shapes and then riveted to the sign face.
-This permits the sign legend to be changed or removed without having to replace the entire sign panel.
+This permits the sign legend to be changed or removed without having to replace or cover the sign panel.

 - Positive Silk-screen: Used for signs with legends darker than the background, such as most regulatory and warning signs.
 The legend is applied directly onto the colored sign face with opaque ink.